appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 In parallel, a Claim Agent may be used to validate additional attributes that the Entity wishes to assert when originating calls, such as Rich Call Data (RCD).
 These validated attributes are encoded in a JWTClaimConstraints Authority Token, which governs what claims the Entity is authorized to present in communications.
 The Claim Agent may also use the TNAuthList Authority Token as proof of assignment and the Right-to-Use the telephone numbers being asserted by the Entity.
 This should also be utilized to govern the constraint of the "orig" claim to only the valid associated numbers to the Entity.

 Once both tokens have been obtained, the Entity initiates a Certificate Signing Request (CSR) to a CA authorized to issue certificates within the STIR ecosystem.
-As per the mechanisms outlined in {{RFC9447}}, {{RFC9448}}, and {{I-D.wendt-acme-authority-token-JWTClaimCon}}, the TNAuthList and JWTClaimConstraints tokens are presented as ACME challenge responses to prove the Entity’s authority over the number and its validated claims.
+As per the mechanisms outlined in {{RFC9447}}, {{RFC9448}}, and {{I-D.wendt-acme-authority-token-jwtclaimcon}}, the TNAuthList and JWTClaimConstraints tokens are presented as ACME challenge responses to prove the Entity’s authority over the number and its validated claims.

 Upon successful validation, the CA issues a delegate certificate to the Entity.
 This certificate includes:

 * A TNAuthList extension {{RFC8226}}, representing the telephone number(s) the certificate holder is authorized to use.
 * A JWTClaimConstraints extension {{RFC8226}} and/or EnhancedJWTClaimConstraints extension {{RFC9118}}, representing the constraints on claims the certificate holder is permitted to assert.

 The issued certificate is then submitted to a certificate transparency log.
 A corresponding transparency receipt is returned to the Entity and/or CA to provide verifiable proof of publication.
 This transparency mechanism enables ecosystem-wide monitoring and validation of certificate issuance and claim legitimacy.